 Don’t forget about GST!
 According to the IRAS website, sellers of cars must charge GST on the sale price of the vehicle.
 The GST amount is calculated after deducting regulatory charges such as the RF, ARF, COE and road tax.
 Thus, you can expect to incur an additional 7% GST on the price of your car.

-5. Car Loan for Buying a Car in Singapore
+5. Car Loan for your Purchase of a Car in Singapore

 Loan Period and Amount